By admin on November 26, 2018

 Do you have a vehicle with front-wheel drive, rear-wheel drive or all-wheel drive?
 Each of these drive types will handle differently.
 If you are fortunate enough to own a front-wheel-drive car, the weight of the engine is directly over the driving wheels, giving you better traction.
 This will provide you with a better chance to get where you want to go without spinning out — going into a 360-degree rotation — than with a rear-wheel-drive car.

-All-wheel drive and four-wheel drive are the best choice when it comes to driving in the snow.
+All-wheel drive and four-wheel drive are the best choices when it comes to driving in the snow.
 Almost every all-wheel-drive car will automatically put power to all four wheels when the tires begin to lose traction.
 Four-wheel drive vehicles are typically activated by a switch or lever on the dashboard.

 If you are unsure what drive type you own, check your owner’s manual.
 Knowing your car will be key when it comes to driving under wet and icy conditions.